: marked by fearless resolution : valiant

 Did You Know?

-Doughty is a persevering English word.
-In Old English, it shows up as dohtig, which was probably an alteration of dyhtig that resulted from the influence of the Old English dohte, meaning "had worth."
-By the 13th century, the spelling doughty had begun to appear.
-The expected pronunciation would be \DAW-tee\, paralleling other similarly spelled old words like bought and sought.
-But over the centuries, the spelling was sometimes confused with that of the now-obsolete word doubty, meaning "full of doubt," and thus, so it is conjectured, we have the pronunciation we use today.
+"Doughty" is a persevering Old English word.
+Its earliest form was "dyhtig," but early on the vowel changed and the word became "dohtig."
+That was probably due to influence from a related Old English word, "dohte," meaning "had worth."
+By the 13th century, the spelling "doughty" had begun to appear.
+The expected pronunciation would be \DAW-tee\, paralleling other similarly spelled old words like "bought" and "sought."
+But over the centuries, the spelling was sometimes confused with that of the now obsolete word "doubty," meaning "full of doubt," and thus, so it is conjectured, we have the pronunciation we use today.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to create a synonym of "doughty": itei.
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP